40 Best YouTube Golf Videos to Watch in 2023 [UPDATED]

 Tubes & Ange Golf Life

 If, like me, you are a football fan, then you will almost certainly know of Tubes (Peter Dean) from the hit UK Saturday morning show Soccer AM.
-Tubes and his brother, Ange, setup their YouTube channel in February 2019.
+Tubes and his brother, Ange, set up their YouTube channel in February 2019.
 With his soccer contacts, Tubes and his brother bring unique content to YouTube and an insight into the lives of some of the best footballers in the world.
-Tubes also talks very openly about his battle with Alcoholism that lead to his 2018 heart attack.
+Tubes also talks very openly about his battle with Alcoholism that led to his 2018 heart attack.
 Through the videos, he tells very frank and honest stories about his life as an alcoholic and how he has since been able to pick himself up and find his desire for life again.

 Tyler Hogarty Golf

 Tyler is a playing golf professional born in South Africa and now living in the UK.
 This is another channel that only started in 2021, but Tyler has already amassed over 4k subscribers with his short coaching clips.
-If you want quick tips, then checkout his channel.
+If you want quick tips, then check out his channel.

 Are there any channels and videos that would make it into your list of best YouTube golf videos that I haven’t mentioned?